olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 FP is of course a lot more than this and I'm no hard-core-FP-enthusiast, but for now understanding the basic ideology is enough.
 Learning functional programming will help you write code that is easy to test and maintain.
-Testing a pure function is easy, since you don't usually need to mock anything.
+Testing a pure function is easy, since you don't need to care about the world outside of the function you are testing.
 Just pass the inputs and check if the outputs are as expected.
 More about testing Cycle.js applications later in this blog post.

-### What is Reactive Programming (RP)?
+### Reactive Programming

-Reactive Programming is a programming paradigm based on asynchronous events streams, meaning sequences of events happening over time.
+Reactive Programming (RP) is a programming paradigm based on asynchronous events streams, meaning sequences of events happening over time.
 If the concept of streams is unfamiliar to you, you can think of streams as an array that will receive values over time.
 An example stream could be a click stream, which receives events when the user clicks something on a page.
 In your code you can then define how to react to those events happening over time.